 Derik has 9 years teaching experience in which he taught at every level from 7th grade to upper-level university courses.
 Among the subjects he taught are English, humanities, ethics, philosophy of religion, study skills, and public speaking.
 He received his Ph.D. in English and Pedagogy at Idaho State University in 2014.
 As a recent transplant from the mountains to the prairie, Derik seeks to enrich the lives of the youth through meaningful conversations, activities, and relationships.

 Chantelle has worked in the nursery and provided non-Sunday childcare as a youth helper since she was twelve years old.
 Occasionally, she has assisted in the RE classrooms.
 She has volunteered at our UU Chalice Camps for the past five years, and Chantelle also volunteers at a Girl Scout camp, as well as volunteering with an adaptive Girl Scout troop.

 Tom ensures that our building is in tip-top shape for our programs and activities.
 He not only keeps our building clean but also fixes nearly everything that doesn’t require a professional license.
 He says he can’t say exactly where he learned all his skills, but seems to have an amazing knack for putting things back together and fixing just about any problem we have.

 Tom worked in road construction for Rochester Sand and Gravel for many years and then as a custodian at Mayo for about 10 years before his retirement in 2009.
 When he’s not fishing, he’s helping his many friends and family with odd jobs or out on road trips with his wife.

-If you notice something that needs fixing around the building, let one of our Congregational Administrators know.
+If you notice something that needs fixing around the building, let our Office Administrator know.